Madeleine Brès: Career in medicine

-She obtained an "extremely well" mention and her thesis became known in France and abroad.
-She then became the first French Female Medical Doctor, however not the first woman to achieve this in France as the British Elizabeth Garrett Anderson achieved this goal five years before.
+Brès received a grade of "extrêmement bien" (extremely good) and her thesis became known in France and abroad.
+She became the first French woman to become a Doctor of Medicine.
+The British Elizabeth Garrett Anderson had earned the first medical degree awarded to a woman in France in 1870.

-As a widow she was responsible for three children.
-She decides to move within the city of Paris at the Rue Boissy-d'Anglas and to specialize in the relation between mother and child as well as the hygiene of young infants.
-She was surrounded by a clientele of a rich middle class.
+Widowed and responsible for three children, Brès decided against further pursuit of a hospital job.
+She moved to the Rue Boissy-d'Anglas in Paris and specialised in pediatric medicine and hygiene.
+She was surrounded by a wealthy middle-class clientele.

-She was made responsible by the Prefect of Paris' Seine sector to teach (through conferences and informal talks) about guidelines to various personnel in maternal schools, crèches and kindergartens through the twenty different administrative sectors of Paris.
+She was appointed by the Prefect of the Seine to teach guidelines to personnel in maternal schools, crèches, and kindergartens throughout the twenty administrative districts of Paris.

-In 1885, she started her own nursery at 83 rue Nollet within the Batignolles sector, where she cared for and hosted infants and small children for free through the age of 3.
-This institution that she financed herself would be visited by Théophile Roussel, and later by Marie-Louise Loubet.
-The nursery eventually became a municipal nursery, but retained her named because of her services to mothers.
+In 1885, she founded her own nursery at 83 Rue Nollet in the Batignolles district, where she cared for infants and children up to age 3 for free.
+This institution, which she financed herself, was visited by Théophile Roussel and later by Marie-Louise Loubet.
+The nursery eventually became a municipal institution but retained her name in recognition of her services.

-Later in 1891, as part of a mission of the Ministry of Interior, she went to Switzerland to study the organization and functional structure of nurseries and asylums.

-She would also lead the journal "Women's and Children's Hygiene" and authored of multiple books in child care and pediatric nursing.
+In 1891, on a mission for the Ministry of the Interior, she traveled to Switzerland to study the organisation and structure of nurseries and asylums.
+Brès also directed the journal Hygiène de la femme et de l'enfant (Women's and Children's Hygiene) and authored multiple books on child care and pediatric nursing.

 Death

-Prior to her death, the Pennsylvania Medical Journal reported in 1921 that at age 82, Brès was "blind and penniless."
-She died in poverty in Montrouge.
+In 1921, the Pennsylvania Medical Journal reported that at age 82, Brès was "blind and penniless".
+She died in poverty in Montrouge on 30 November 1921.